nasa-gibs/onearth/doc/configuration.md

 # OnEarth Configuration

-This documentation will go through the steps needed to configure OnEarth with imagery layers.
+This documentation will go through the steps needed to configure an OnEarth container to serve visualization products.

-## Configurations Used
+## Containers
+The following Containers are deployed to provide OnEarth services within a deployment.

+1. onearth-tile-services: Image containing OnEarth services for WMTS (KVP GetMap / REST z/y/x tile) and TWMS (KVP GetTile)
+2. onearth-time-service: Image containing the OnEarth Time Service
+3. onearth-reproject: Image containing OnEarth Reproject Service
+4. onearth-wms: Image containing OnEarth WMS and MapServer
+5. onearth-capabilities: Image containing OnEarth WMTS/TWMS GetCapabilities/GetTileService services

+## Configuration File Locations
+The following configuration files are to be placed in the specified location within a container, when required for an OnEarth service.

 1. OnEarth YAML Endpoint Configuration
     * Contains information about how endpoints should be set up in Apache